Travel insurance for Turkey

-With 4,500 miles of coast and 454 Blue Flag beaches, as well as the ancient and beautiful city of Istanbul, Turkey attracts around 3 million Brits every year.
+With 4,500 miles of coast and approximately 450 Blue Flag beaches, as well as the ancient and beautiful city of Istanbul, Turkey attracts around 3 million Brits every year.
 Before you jet off to this stunning holiday destination, here's what you need to know about Turkey travel insurance.

 Do I need travel insurance for Turkey?